juanan-hernandez/prueba_nware/README.md

     - As I was also newbie with DynamoDB, it took me a time to understand that retrieving all the information from the table was not possible with 'query', but with 'scan'.
 At first I was trying to retrieve the information as in a SQL query (select * from table_name where pk in (...)).
+    - Tests are missing as I have never done test with JS, so maybe the time it could take me to learn it would be too much for this task.
+I wish I learn it in a near future.

 I hope you like my solution!